 memory using an abstract machine in Chapter 3.
 With that machine, we saw

-is bigger than char
+that int is bigger than char, and that

-.
+double is bigger thanint.
 Also recall that

 values are bitwise representations of memory, with meaning given to them